Meldal (village)

-Meldal is a village and former municipality.
-It is now part of the municipality of Orkland in Trøndelag county, Norway.
-Prior to the creation of the Orkland municipality it was the administrative centre of the Meldal municipality.
+Meldal is a village in Orkland Municipality in Trøndelag county, Norway.
 The village is located in the Orkdalen valley, along the river Orkla.
 The village of Å lies about 8 km to the south, the village of Løkken Verk lies about 10 km to the north, and the village of Storås lies about 8 km to the northwest.

-The 0.8 km2 village has a population (2018) of 658 and a population density of 785 PD/km2.
+The 0.8 km2 village has a population (2024) of 628 and a population density of 785 PD/km2.

 The village is the site of a school and preschool, and Meldal Church.
 There are many popular areas for outdoor activities in Meldal or close by, and there are more than 1,300 holiday cabins in the area.

-Agriculture is the main industry in Meldal.
+Agriculture is the main industry in the area around Meldal.

+History

+The village was the administrative centre of the old Meldal Municipality which existed from 1838 until 2020 when it became part of the new Orkland Municipality.

 Name

-The Old Norse form of the name was Meðaldalr.
-The first element is meðal which means "middle" and the last element is dalr which means "valley" or "dale".
-The municipality is named this probably because it is located in the middle of the Orkdalen valley.
-The name was historically spelled Meldalen.
+The village (originally the parish) is named Meldal (Meðaldalr) after its location in the Orkdalen valley.
+The first element is meðal which means "middle".
+The last element is dalr which means "valley" or "dale".
+Thus the name means "the middle of the valley".
+Historically, the name of the municipality was spelled Meldalen.
+On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Meldal, removing the definite form ending -en.